Armin Laschet: Early life and education

 Laschet was born in Burtscheid, a suburb of Aachen, about three kilometres from the Belgian and Dutch borders, to parents Heinrich Laschet and Marcella née Frings; he was raised in an observant Roman Catholic family.
 His father was a mining engineer at a black coal mine and later became an elementary school teacher and headmaster.
 The Laschet family is originally from Liège Province in Wallonia in modern Belgium where the family's ancestor Jacques (or Jacob) Laschet lived in Hergenrath in the Duchy of Limburg in the 18th century; his paternal grandfather Hubert Laschet (1899–1984) moved from Hergenrath to Aachen in the 1920s; (Note: Hergenrath was historically part of the Duchy of Limburg, one of the provinces of the Burgundian Netherlands.
 The duchy was multilingual, with Dutch, French, and German dialects spoken.
 The area was annexed by France at the end of the 18th century, then awarded to Prussia by the Congress of Vienna, and became part of Belgium after World War I. It is now part of the Belgian Liège Province and forms part of the German-speaking Community of Belgium.) his paternal grandmother Hubertina Wetzels (1900–1979) had been born in Aachen to parents who had just moved there from Welkenraedt in Belgium.
 Like many others in the tri-border area the Laschets had relatives across the national boundaries, who lived in Belgium, The Netherlands, Germany and Neutral Moresnet.
 Laschet maintains close personal ties to Belgium where members of the Laschet family still live.

-He attended the Pius-Gymnasium in Aachen and studied law at the universities of Bonn and Munich, passing the first state examination in law in 1987.
+He attended the Pius-Gymnasium in Aachen and studied law at the University of Bonn and LMU Munich, passing the first state examination in law in 1987.
 He studied journalism from 1986 to 1988.
-In Munich he became a member of K.D.St.V.
+In Munich, he became a member of K.D.St.V.
 Aenania München, a Catholic student fraternity that is member of the Cartellverband.